Follow @scope_views

 So which one is best?
 As usual, no single answer.

 · If you want the very best lens, perhaps for critical use on the planets– highest optical quality, sharpest at high powers, zero false colour etc – it’s the triplet TSA-102 (discontinued), TMB 100/800 or Stowaway.
-The doublet FS-102 isn’t far off and neither is the available-new FC-100DZ.
+Fluorite doublets - FS-102, FC-100DL and more recent FC-100DZ - run them very close, are lighter and cool faster.

 · For best buy value, it’s a tie between the Sky Watcher 100ED and Takahashi’s easy-to-love FC-100DC.